edne/pineal/README.md

 and methods:
 * `draw()`: draws the shape on the screen.
 Note: you can invoke this function multiple times, e.g. after you've tweaked some parameters.

-The Image object (as well as the Frame object) has the same properties and methods of the Polygon, except the coloring stuff (fill and stroke).
+The Image object has the following method:
+* `blit()`: to blit the image on the screen

 #### Color functions
 All those functions return a Color object, to be assigned to a fill or a stroke property